tilt-dev/tilt.build/docs/product_faq.md

 ### How do new features get added to the roadmap?

 Filing a GitHub issue helps a lot, even if it's not always obvious from the outside.

-We also have a number of partnerships with teams that we meet with semi-regularly to get feedback and help prioritize things that are affecting many people.
-If you're interested in [partnering](partner_program.html) with us, please email our CEO [Dan](mailto:dan@tilt.dev?subject=Tilt partner program).

 ---